Intelligent-Robotics-Lab/vr-teleoperation/README.md

 For IP address, on a real robot pepper/nao should speak their IP address after turning on and connecting to the network

 Audio node:
-- First install audio library with `apt install python-alsaaudio`
+First install audio library with `apt install python-alsaaudio` Next, run audio node with:

     rosrun pepper_naoqi_py audio.py --pip <robot-ip>